 Yes, you can use Rider Switch with the Disney Virtual Queue.
 However, you still need to secure a boarding pass for both guests of the ride of your choice.
 Once your boarding group is called, proceed to the queue and continue with the Rider Switch program as you normally would.

-Like it or not, the virtual queue is a technology that Disney plans on using for attractions queues once the parks reopen and most likely well on into the future.
+Like it or not, the virtual queue is a technology that Disney plans on using for attractions queues at some point in the future.
 That means we are all going to have to learn how it works if we want to keep touring the parks effectively.

 Disney has already learned a lot from using the boarding groups in 2019 and early 2020.
 That experience will be vital to implementing a much larger-scale installation in multiple attractions and parks.